|Movie Title/Year and Brief Scene Description|

 Sleepy Hollow (1999)

-In the film's most memorable scene, infected Brenda Gutierrez (Brenda James) had turned into a ball of enormously stretched flesh with a small head in the middle of it - her fattened, pregnant self split open and her body exploded in a gruesome mess with huge "worms" expelled and some ending up in people's mouths.
+In the film's most memorable scene, the now-infected, massively-pregnant Brenda was chained up in a barn.
+She had hundreds of alien baby parasitic slugs inside of her, after she had become a zombie incubator or host body.
+She had turned into a sphere or ball of enormously stretched flesh with a small head in the middle of it.
+She called out when confronted: "Something's wrong with me!..They're tearing me apart!"
+Her fattened, pregnant self split or tore open and her expanded body exploded in a gruesome mess.
+Huge numbers of "worms" were expelled from her belly and some ended up in people's mouths, infecting them.

 (alphabetical by film title, illustrated)